-Whether it’s to celebrate a birthday, Halloween or harvest, a hayride treats kids to a rolling adventure in the crisp, autumn air.
-From haunted hayride ideas to ways to celebrate a birthday, check out these tips for celebrating with a hayride party.
+Whether celebrating a birthday, Halloween, or harvest, a hayride treats kids to a rolling adventure in the crisp autumn air.
+But to throw a special hayride party, you need more than just a wagon full of hay.
+From the snacks and party favors to haunted hayride ideas, check out these tips for celebrating with a hayride party.

 If you gave out harmonicas on the hayride, kids can take them home as their party favors.
 More ideas for hayride party favors include: